vitercik/probability/README.md

 This course will be facilitated through a combination of in-person class meetings with the professor and sections with CAs.
 All assignments will be posted on Canvas.
 Announcements will also be made through the Canvas site, and any questions should be posted to Ed.
 - **Lecture:** Our class will meet on Mondays and Wednesdays from 1:30-2:50 PM in STLC 111.
-- **Section:** Each student will be assigned to one hour-long weekly section, each consisting of about one third of the students.
+- **Section:** Each student will be assigned to one hour-long weekly section on Fridays (starting at 10am, 12pm, or 2pm).
+The section will consist of about one third of the students.
 A CA will guide the students through problems related to the week's lecture and homework.
-Scheduling will be announced soon.
+The sign-up form for sections will go out on the first day of class, and the deadline for filling out that form will be midnight on Wednesday night.
+We will let you know which section you are in by the weekend, and you will have your first section during Week 2.
 - **Homework:** You will submit your weekly homework assignments on Gradescope (linked to on Canvas).
 The deadline for each homework will be Thursdays at 12pm.

 ## Course materials